pudly/schmopera-hugo/content/articles/great-ideas-fenlon-fenlon.md

 ---
-title: "Great ideas: Fenlon & Fenlon"
+title: "Great ideas: Fenlon &amp; Fenlon"
 ---

 Canadian soprano and pianist [Rachel Fenlon](/scene/people/rachel-fenlon/) is redefining what it means to curate one's own recital.